neilenns/node-deepstackai-trigger/README.md

 ## General installation guidelines (more to come)

 - Copy the `docker-compose.yml`, `mqtt.json` and `triggers.json` file locally
-- Edit the `docker-compose.yml` file to modify the mount point for source images and to set the timezone
+- Edit the `docker-compose.yml` file to modify the mount point for source images, set the timezone and optionally enable MQTT
 - Edit `mqtt.json` to specify the connection information for your MQTT server
 - Edit `triggers.json` to define the triggers you want to use